 Ingredients

-- Burger Patties - Scweid & Sons can be found at your local Publix 😉
+- Burger Patties - Buy ground beef (80/20 or 90/10) or pre-formed patties.
+Schweid & Sons is a personal favorite of mine and can be found at your local Publix.

-- Special Sauce - Mayo, Sriracha, Mustard and Butter
+- Special Sauce - Mayo, Sriracha, mustard, and butter are the ingredients you'll need.

 - Sliced Cheese - I used cheddar, but pepper jack works beautifully as well!